cert-manager/website/content/en/docs/installation/upgrading/ingress-class-compatibility.md

 cert-manager aims to be compatible with as many ingress controllers as possible.
 According to the Ingress v1 [Kubernetes enhancement proposal], the deprecated annotation, if present, takes precedence over the new field.
-From our perspective, the option that maintains the highest compatibility is to only use the annotation, even when creating `v1` Ingresses
+From our perspective, the option that maintains the highest compatibility is to only use the annotation, even when creating `v1` Ingresses.

 [Kubernetes enhancement proposal]: https://github.com/kubernetes/enhancements/tree/44dd2975dc6cdad96ca73e7b0ba1794f1196f604/keps/sig-network/1453-ingress-api#interoperability-with-previous-annotation